izafatagiyeva/Starbucks-clone-website/README.md

-<h1> Starbuck Clone </h1>
+<h1> Starbucks Clone </h1>

-This Starbuck Clone website is divided into differnt sections.
+This Starbucks Clone website is divided into differnt sections.

 <h2> Technologies used </h2>